Daschle-Newberry/Verlet-Simulation/README.md

 ### Grid Based Collision Algorithm

 While the Verlet integration is fast to calculate, particle collisions are not.
 In fact, the naive (brute force) approach to particle collisions is an O(n^2) algorithm, which is incredibly slow.
 The naive approach can simulate 900 particles at ~60fps on a single thread on my 7800x3d.
-There is a fairly simple (in theory) way to scale down the amount of particle to particle collisions though.
+There is a fairly simple (in theory) way to scale down the amount of particle to particle collisions, though.
 If we create a 2D array, acting as a grid, we can break particles down into cells.
-These cells arre then used to compare only the particles who are within their spatial region.
+These cells are then used to compare only the particles who are within their spatial region.
 This algorithm still has a worst-case time complexity of O(n^2), but has a best case scenario of O(n).
 In practice however (due to collisions), a single particle should only ever be compared to 18 other particles (assuming 2 particles per cell), which is MUCH faster than comparing every particle to every other particle.
 From my testing, I got the following performance results:

 | Method | Particles | Collision Checks per Simulation Frame | FPS  |
 |--------|-----------|----------------------------------------|------|